NaphtaliO/ShiftWizard/README.md

 <img alt="Screenshot" style="display: block;margin-left: auto;margin-right: auto;"
             src="https://user-images.githubusercontent.com/48455262/223875214-7556aad2-bfb1-4ecf-820a-bbafa983063a.png">

-A Roster Generaaly looks like this.
+A Roster Generally looks like this.
 It is initially empty but the employer has to populate it with employees and assign shifts to the employee.
 You can click the print button to print a roster to pdf.

 <img alt="Screenshot" style="display: block;margin-left: auto;margin-right: auto;"
             src="https://user-images.githubusercontent.com/48455262/223876774-0cb0e7a4-b35a-43a4-87ac-557bca6c8488.png">